Fastcode/VisualMesh/readme/flavour/orientation.md

 └            ┘
 ```

-For the purposes of the visual mesh, the cameras coordinate system is defined with the X axis travelling along the optical axis (direction of view) the Y axis pointing to the left of the camera, and the Z axis pointing upward from the camera.
+For the purposes of the visual mesh, the cameras coordinate system is defined as a right-handed coordinate system with the X axis travelling along the optical axis (direction of view) the Y axis pointing to the left of the camera, and the Z axis pointing upward from the camera.

 ## Ground
 The ground orientation is the most typical use case for the visual mesh.